schoi1337/bluetooth-risk-scanner/README.md

 - Highlight devices linked to past security incidents
 - Cross-reference devices against recent Bluetooth CVEs
 - Display results in terminal and save as JSON
+- Generate results as a visual HTML report

 ## 🛠️ Installation
 ```bash